JosephThachilGeorge/Jira-Automation/README.md

 # Jira-Automation
 JIRA-Automation

+# Running the Application

+C:\Users\Utente\PycharmProjects\Jira-Automation\JIRA handler> python main-jira.py

-Below operations are possible with this project:
+# Below operations are possible with this project:

 #Get All assigned Issues of a particular user